nagoli/user-research-helper/README.md

 # user-research-helper

-AI Assistant for UX Research: A human-in-the-loop AI helper for user interview transcription and insight analysis.
+A human-in-the-loop AI assistant for user interview transcription and insight analysis.

 ---